bergie/MidgardMidcomCompatBundle/README.md

     midgard.superglobals_compat=On

+To enable MidCOM's internal routes, you should also include the following to your routing configuration:

+    _midcom:
+        resource: "@MidgardMidcomCompatBundle/Resources/config/routing.yml"

 ## Running components in your Symfony2 application

 You can run individual components by adding them to your route configuration.
 For example: